 Michigan

-Michigan in the second most agriculturally diverse state in the U.S., so it shouldn’t be a surprise they grow grapes.
+Michigan is the second most agriculturally diverse state in the U.S., so it shouldn’t be a surprise they grow grapes.
 With five AVAs and nearly 150 wineries, the Michigan’s vineyard area has doubled over the past decade.
 Top grapes include Cabernet Franc, Chardonnay, Pinot Gris, Pinot Noir and Riesling.
 Most of the highest quality grapes are being grown within 25 miles of Lake Michigan.

 Minnesota